Yeşim Ağaoğlu

 Yeşim Ağaoğlu (born January 21, 1966) is a Turkish multidisciplinary artist and a poet who works with various mediums, especially concentrating on installation, photography and video.
 Her family comes from the city of Shusha in the Karabagh region of Azerbaijan.
 The most important thing for her in art is being interactive.
 She works on poetry (language) and art relationships, gender and feminism issues, architectural elements and political subjects.
-Since 1995 Agaoglu has produced nine poetry books that have made her famous as a female poet in the literature scene of Turkey.
+Since 1995 Agaoglu has produced nine poetry books that have made her famous as a female poet in the literary scene of Turkey.

 Life and career

 Ağaoğlu was born in Istanbul, Turkey on January 21, 1966.
 She studied at the University Of Istanbul, Department Of Archaeology and Art History.
 She has a master of arts degree from the University Of Istanbul, Faculty Of Communications, Department of Radio-TV-Cinema.
 She attended part-time film lessons using a Super 8 mm film camera at the New York School of Visual Arts; these lessons has resulted in a short film called Loneliness, Machines And Meditation.

 Her poems have been published in literary journals since the age of 18.
 She has seven poetry books that have been published in Turkey and two poetry books published in Azerbaijan.
 Ağaoğlu's poems have been translated into many languages, such as Azeri, Russian, English, Italian, and Spanish.
 She is a member of the International PEN and also a board member of BESAM (Creators of Scientific and Literary Works Association).
 Since 2012 she has been an Honored Member of PEN Union of Azerbaijani Writers.

 Yeşim Ağaoğlu has been continuing contemporary art activities combining different disciplines since 1996.
 She has had four solo exhibitions in Azerbaijan, Georgia, Bosnia and Herzegovina and Norway.
 Ağaoğlu has participated in a number of exhibitions in countries like Germany, France, Poland, the Netherlands, Italy, Bulgaria, Uzbekistan, Korea, Brasil, Mongolia, and the USA.
 Since 2012 she has been an Honored Member of Union of Artists of Azerbaijan.